uadmin/uadmin-docs/api/print_functions.rst

 ----------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: bool
+    var ReportTimeStamp = false

 ReportTimeStamp set this to true to have a time stamp in your logs.

-Type:

-.. code-block:: go

-    bool

 To assign a value within an application, visit `Report Time Stamp`_ page for an example.